 The CISO and other stakeholders will maintain a complete, real-time understanding of the organization’s comprehensive attack surface, even with the volume and complexity of newly added threats.
 It has never been easier or more efficient to make threat intelligence actionable.
 With ThreatModeler™ organizations can:

-- Understand where relevant threats apply across their entire application portfolio;
+- Understand where relevant threats apply to their entire application portfolio;

 - Quantify the impact of new threats to the organization; and